Let me ask you something straight up.

 How to Be Disciplined and Consistent When Life Gets in the Way

 This is where most methods fall apart.
 Life will get in the way.
 Work blows up.
 Kids get sick.
 Sleep falls apart.
-What do you do then?
+Knowing how to be disciplined and consistent on the hard days — not just the easy ones — is what separates men who actually change from men who stay stuck.

 Think of it like this: imagine a chain of paper clips.
 Every hard thing you complete adds a link.
 Your job isn’t to add a perfect link every day.
 Your job is to never break the chain.
 A tiny link still counts.